luka-ve/aoc-2023/README.md

-# Advent of Code 2022
+# Advent of Code 2023

-Hi and welcome to my solutions for [Advent of Code](https://adventofcode.com/) 2022!
-This year's solutions are written in Python, including some lightweight infrastructure around creating and running puzzle solutions.
+Hi and welcome to my solutions for [Advent of Code](https://adventofcode.com/) 2023!
+This year's solutions are again written in Python, including some lightweight scaffolding around creating and running puzzle solutions.
 Enjoy! :)

 ## How to use this repo: